Home Teachings Links Lifestyle Who We Are

 Prayer

-Scripture Reading & Midrash — led by Natan Lawrence & Lloyd Day
+Scripture Reading & Midrash — led by Natan Lawrence & Dr. Joseph Dombek DC

 This year we are reading the Scriptures through in a year as a congregation.
-On the reading schedule we are following, the Torah and the Gospels are read twice through during the year.
+The reading schedule followings the traditional annual Torah reading plan and the Prophets/Writings and Testimony of Yeshua are read every day during the year.
 Our reading on Shabbat will be the Scriptures for that calendar date.
 There is a coffee & snack break following the reading.
-Then we have Midrash (discussion) and teaching on all the Scriptures that were read during that past week.
+Then we have a teaching and Midrash (discussion) on all the Scriptures that were read during that past week.

 We do not offer nursery services.
 Parents are asked to please bring quiet activities for your younger children.
 We apologize for stating the obvious, but electronic toys with sound, noise-making toys, and hard plastic toys to bang together are not considered quiet activities.
 There is a large grassy area and an outside fenced play structure you are welcome to use if your child needs to stretch and be noisy for a bit during nice weather.